metaprop(event, n, studlab,

 Internally, both fixed effect and random effects models are calculated

-regardless of values choosen for arguments comb.fixed
+regardless of values choosen for arguments comb.fixed and

-.
+comb.random.
 Accordingly, the estimate for the random effects

-model can be extracted from component TE.random
+model can be extracted from component TE.random of an object

-of class "meta"
+of class "meta" even if comb.random=FALSE.
+However, all

-functions in R package meta
+functions in R package meta will adequately consider the values

-for comb.fixed
+for comb.fixed and comb.random.
+E.g. function

-will not print results for the random effects
+print.meta will not print results for the random effects

-model if comb.random=FALSE
+model if comb.random=FALSE.

 If R package metafor (Viechtbauer 2010) is installed, the following statistical methods are also available.

-For the random effects model (argument comb.random=TRUE
+For the random effects model (argument comb.random=TRUE), the

 method by Hartung and Knapp (Knapp, Hartung 2003) is used to adjust